The Outsiders (film): Sequel TV series

 A television series based on the characters of the novel and film aired in 1990.
 It consists of a different cast playing the same characters.
 It picks up right after the events of the film's ending and lasted only one season.

 Stage musical adaptation

-A stage musical based on both the novel and film has been in the works as of 2022 and is expected to hold its world premiere at La Jolla Playhouse in February/March 2023.
-The production will be directed by Danya Taymor from a libretto by Adam Rapp, with songs by Jamestown Revival and music supervision, arrangements, and orchestrations by Justin Levine.
+A stage musical based on both the novel and film held its world premiere at La Jolla Playhouse in February/March 2023.
+The production was directed by Danya Taymor from a libretto by Adam Rapp, with songs by Jamestown Revival and music supervision, arrangements, and orchestrations by Justin Levine.
+It was announced on August 21, 2023, that the show would begin previews on Broadway at the Bernard B. Jacobs Theatre on March 16.
+It officially opened on April 11.
+It received 12 nominations at the 77th Tony Awards, winning 4 including Best Musical.